 Use a Virtual Private Network (VPN)

 Using a VPN can significantly boost your safety and privacy on TikTok.
-By encrypting your internet connection, a VPN hides your real IP address, making it much harder for anyone to track your online activities.
+By encrypting your internet connection, the best VPNs for TikTok hide your real IP address, making it much harder for anyone to track your online activities.
 This means your location stays private, adding an extra layer of security, especially when you're posting or browsing content.

 Manage Cookies on TikTok